augustin-pasq/patrick-sebastien/README.md

     `/join`

-- When someone join a voice channel, a custom song is played (the bos must be in the voice channel before)
+- When someone joins a voice channel, a custom song is played (the bos must be in the voice channel before)

 - Leave a voice channel